nathan-mullings-dev/sql-project-justit/README.md

 ## 🗂️ Overview

-This repository contains my completed SQL workbook from the **JustIT's Data Skills Bootcamp**.
+This repository contains my completed SQL workbook from the **Just IT's Data Skills Bootcamp**.
 It demonstrates my understanding of SQL concepts, relational databases, and practical SQL querying techniques using a real-world dataset.

 The workbook includes research-based theory, hands-on exercises using the `world_db` sample dataset, and a final applied project that simulates building a database for a small retail business.